ruitaiS/capstone-1/README.md

   return(rmse)
 }
 ```
-Each algorithm produces a list of ratings of equal length to the `test_df$rating` column, and feeding these two lists into the `calculate_rmse` function returns a single RMSE value, which is then stored in `rmse_df` along with the algorithm's name and the `fold_index` value that the model was run on.
+Each algorithm produces a list of ratings of equal length to the `test_df$rating` column, and feeding these two lists into the `calculate_rmse` function returns a single RMSE value, which is then stored in `rmse_df` along with the algorithm's name and the `fold_index` that the model was run on.

 ### Some Simple Algorithms to Start
+(TODO: Double Check RMSEs for these)

 A couple of very basic methods for rating prediction come to mind, and these were the ones I tried first while building out the testing framework.

 The most naive approach would be to randomly guess a rating - as one would expect, this gave a very poor RMSE of ~2.16.
 Next was to find the average of all the ratings in the training set, and to use that value as the prediction for every rating in the test set.
-If we look to the histogram plot of the ratings given in the training set, we see that whole number ratings are more common than ones rated at half integer increments - this I would attribute to user psychology more than anything else.
-Taken individually, the set of whole number ratings and the set of half-step ratings both form bell-curve shaped distributions centered roughly around the global mean, shown as the dashed vertical red line.
+If we look to the histogram plot of the ratings given in the training set, we see that whole number ratings are more common than ones rated at half integer increments (this I would attribute to user psychology more than anything else), but the set of whole number ratings and the set of half-step ratings both form bell-curve shaped distributions centered roughly around the global mean, shown as the dashed vertical red line.

 <img src="/movielens/graphs/rating_histogram.png" align="center" alt="Ratings Histogam"
 	title="Ratings Histogram"/>

-Always predicting the global mean might not be a very sophisticated approach, but it minimizes the distance from observed ratings more so than any other static value.
+Predicting the training set mean for each rating in the test set might not be a very sophisticated approach, but it minimizes the distance from observed ratings more so than any other static value.
 In any case, it is much better than making random guesses, and gives a much improved RMSE of ~1.06.

-Per-genre average, per-user average, and per-movie average is a slightly more nuanced approach, producing a mean for each genre, user, or movie, and making that our guess, rather than the global average.
-This takes into account that some genres / users / movies might tend to rate higher or lower, and by taking the mean of specific subsets of ratings rather than the entire set, we capture slightly more detail and are able to incrementally improve the RMSE.
+Per-genre average, per-user average, and per-movie average is slightly more nuanced, producing a mean for each genre, user, or movie, and making that our guess, rather than the global average.
+This takes into account that some genres / users / movies tend to rate higher or lower, and by taking the mean of specific subsets of ratings, rather than the mean of the entire training set, we capture slightly more detail, and are able to incrementally improve the RMSE.

 Finally, I tried an ensemble of the user and movie averages.
-In the case where the two are equally weighted, the predicted value is defined as $`\hat{r}{_u}{_i} = \frac{(\bar{r}_{u} + \bar{r}_{i})}{2}`$, with the average rating for user $u$ and movie $i$ as $`\bar{r}_{u}`$ and $`\bar{r}_{i}`$ respectively.
+If we weight the two equally, the predicted value is defined as $`\hat{r}{_u}{_i} = \frac{(\bar{r}_{u} + \bar{r}_{i})}{2}`$, with the average rating for user $u$ and movie $i$ as $`\bar{r}_{u}`$ and $`\bar{r}_{i}`$ respectively.
 This yielded an RMSE of ~0.913, To see whether this could be improved by weighting the average, the prediction was redefined as $`\hat{r}{_u}{_i} = {w} * \bar{r}_{u} + (1 - {w}) * \bar{r}_{i}`$, with ${w}$ being the weight assigned to the user average, and $1-{w}$ the weight for the movie average.
-The plot below shows the RMSE across the test set plotted against values of ${w}$ ranging from 0.2 to 0.6.
+To find the optimal weighting ${w}$, I plotted the RMSE across the test set against values of ${w}$ ranging from 0.2 to 0.6:

 <img src="/movielens/graphs/weighted_ensemble_tuning.png" align="center" alt="User / Movie Average Weighted Ensemble Optimization"
 	title="User / Movie Average Weighted Ensemble Optimization"/>